All Nepal National Independent Students' Union (Revolutionary)

 The All Nepal National Independent Students Union (Revolutionary) is the student wing of the CPN (Maoist Centre), a political party in Nepal.
 It is also referred as ANNISU(R).
 The current president of the ANNISU (R) is Vijay Prakash Sharma Sapkota.
-While a faction led by pesident Sapkota joined the merger to form Nepali Communist Party, a significant faction led by general secretary Roshan Thapa Magar joined Progressive National Campaign, Nepal led by Janardan Sharma.
+While a faction led by president Sapkota joined the merger to form Nepali Communist Party, a significant faction led by general secretary Roshan Thapa Magar joined Progressive National Campaign, Nepal led by Janardan Sharma.

 Violence

 MCC compact entered Nepal during the premiership of Bhattarai while a committee was formed during second premiership of Dahal to rectify MCC.
 During premiership of Bhattarai, Barsaman Pun was the finance minister while Krishna Bahadur Mahara was the finance minister during premiership of Dahal.
 Maoist leaders Matrika Prasad Yadav, Bina Magar, Shakti Bahadur Basnet, Giriraj Mani Pokharel and Ram Bahadur Thapa were part of Second Oli cabinet which took MCC to parliament.
 At the time, they had given approval to table MCC.

 Party president Prachanda publicly maintained that the Millennium Challenge Corporation's (MCC) Nepal Compact could not be ratified without amending certain clauses.
 It was found that he was in favor of ratification as it was.
 MCC later released the letter dated September 29, 2021, in which Prachanda and Prime Minister of Nepal Sher Bahadur Deuba assured MCC that the compact would be ratified within four to five months.
 Major national newspapers criticized Prachanda's move, saying it would deteriorate Nepal's diplomatic strength and virtue.

 They reported that it was dual nature of the party to both stay in government and protest at the same time for personal profit and vote swing.
 This move was highly criticized by people and medias.